NuNetwork/documentation/_kb/nu-raspberry-minting.md

 -`$  nud getinfo`

 and read the `blocks` number increasing, and compare it to the current `height` on [the block explorer](https://blockexplorer.nu/status).
 Be patient while the blockchain is being downloaded.
-Otherwise import a pre-downloaded blockchain in dat format.

 ## Configure your minting machine